MarketTrace

 HTF regime tag

-The Trend BULL/BEAR/NEUTRAL tag in the widget header is computed by htf_regime() in scripts/btc_monitor.pyon the snapshot daemon's 5 m cadence:
+The Trend BULL/BEAR/NEUTRAL tag in the widget header is computed by htf_regime() in scripts/btc_monitor.py(a kept cron writer) on the snapshot cron's 5 m cadence:

 pulls 300 1-minute candles (requires >= 289 valid bars)